 It’s like when Shyne used to say when he was making his album.
 Puff locked him in a room and threw him 2Pac and Biggie records and that’s how he came up with his own self as Shyne.
 Even the world’s greatest boxers like Mike Tyson studied the legends before them.

 ➖ First you guys were featured on Black Moon’s Enta Da Stage album.
-After that you’re song Bucktown became an underground hit.
-What is the come up and the grind mean to you?
+After that your song Bucktown became an underground hit.
+What does the come up and the grind mean to you?

 Tek: The grind for us was really crazy.
 Just to go back to the previous question, social media plays a big part of the Hip-Hop nowadays.
 Back then, we had nothing and no one handed us anything.
 So we worked hard for everything that we got.
 That’s why I respect the grind.
 A young and upcoming artist or an entrepreneur might reach out to me for an advice via Instagram or Twitter.
 It’s cool to answer that and work with people because I respect their grind, coming from nothing trying to get something.

 Like I said when Bootcamp was together, we would reach out and help each other because there was nobody reaching back to us.
 No one was there to reach back and help us so the grind is daily.
 People think “You made it” once you get on with a deal and they start spending their money.
 But when you get the deal, that’s when the real blood, sweat, & tears really start to kick in.
 If you get a deal on one song, you really gotta have 2, 3, 4 more songs to come after that.